inspec/inspec/docs/resources/aws_subnets.md

 ---
-title: About the aws_vpc_subnets Resource
+title: About the aws_subnets Resource
 ---

-# aws_vpc_subnets
+# aws_subnets

-Use the `aws_vpc_subnets` InSpec audit resource to test properties of some or all subnets.
+Use the `aws_subnets` InSpec audit resource to test properties of some or all subnets.

 Subnets are networks within a VPC that can have their own block of IP address's and ACL's.
 VPCs span across all availability zones in AWS, while a subnet in a VPC can only span a single availability zone.